 Contact is lost with a Japanese spacecraft attempting to land on the moon

-A Japanese company tried to land its own spacecraft on the moon early Wednesday, but its fate was unknown as flight controllers lost contact with it moments before the planned touchdown.
+A Japanese company lost contact with its spacecraft moments before touchdown on the moon Wednesday, saying the mission had apparently failed.

-Controllers peered at their screens in Tokyo, expressionless, as the minutes went by with still no word from the lander.
+Communications ceased as the lander descended the final 33 feet (10 meters), traveling around 16 mph (25 kph).
+Flight controllers peered at their screens in Tokyo, expressionless, as minutes went by with no word from the lander, which is presumed to have crashed.

-A webcast commentator urged everyone to be patient, as the controllers investigated what might have happened.
-Contact was lost as the lander descended the final 33 feet (10 meters), traveling around 16 mph (25 kph).
+"We have to assume that we could not complete the landing on the lunar surface," said Takeshi Hakamada, founder and CEO of the company, ispace.

-If successful, the company ispace would be the first private business to pull off a lunar landing.
+If it had landed, the company would have been the first private business to pull off a lunar landing.

-Only three governments have successfully landed on the moon: Russia, the United States and China.
+Only three governments have successfully touched down on the moon: Russia, the United States and China.
 An Israeli nonprofit tried to land on the moon in 2019, but its spacecraft was destroyed on impact.

 The 7-foot lander (2.3-meter) Japanese lander carried a mini lunar rover for the United Arab Emirates and a toylike robot from Japan designed to roll around in the moon dust.
 There were also items from private customers on board.